BlockStorage1/repertory/README.md

 ### Server Setup

-The followings steps must be performed on the mount you wish to share with other systems.
+The following steps must be performed on the mount you wish to share with other systems.
 Changes to configuration will not take affect while a mount is active, so it is recommended to unmount beforehand.